myIR, payments and more

 We can't provide extensions to the reporting period as this obligation is set out in the Tax Administration Act 1994.
 It's also important that New Zealand meets its international obligations.

-From 17 April 2018 you'll be able to choose from three different reporting options:
+You are able to choose from three different reporting options:

 - Online form for small volume disclosures.